 How we choose the best Mac VPNs

-Pretty much all VPN providers make an app for macOS, but only a few of them are worth your time and money.
-Here is some of the criteria we use for assessing VPNs for Mac:
+Most VPN providers make macOS apps, but only a few are worth your time and money.
+Here are some of the criteria we use for assessing VPNs for Mac:

-You will find a lot more about our VPN testing methodology later in this article.
+You will find much more about our VPN testing methodology later in this article.

 Here is our list of the best VPN providers for Mac and Macbooks: